ROCm/HIP/README.md

     * **hip_runtime.h** : Includes everything in hip_runtime_api.h PLUS hipLaunchKernel and syntax for writing device kernels and device functions.  hip_runtime.h can only be compiled with hcc.
     * **hcc_detail/**** , **nvcc_detail/**** : Implementation details for specific platforms.
 HIP applications should not include these files directly.
     * **hcc.h** : Includes interop APIs for HIP and HCC

 * **bin**: Tools and scripts to help with hip porting
     * **hipify-perl** : Script based tool to convert CUDA code to portable CPP.
 Converts CUDA APIs and kernel builtins.
-    * **hipcc** : Compiler driver that can be used to replace nvcc in existing CUDA code. hipcc will call nvcc or hcc depending on platform and include appropriate platform-specific headers and libraries.
+    * **hipcc** : Compiler driver that can be used to replace nvcc in existing CUDA code. hipcc will call nvcc or HIP-Clang depending on platform and include appropriate platform-specific headers and libraries.
-    * **hipconfig** : Print HIP configuration (HIP_PATH, HIP_PLATFORM, CXX config flags, etc.)
+    * **hipconfig** : Print HIP configuration (HIP_PATH, HIP_PLATFORM, HIP_COMPILER, HIP_RUNTIME, CXX config flags, etc.)
     * **hipexamine-perl.sh** : Script to scan the directory, find all code, and report statistics on how much can be ported with HIP (and identify likely features not yet supported).
     * **hipconvertinplace-perl.sh** : Script to scan the directory, find all code, and convert the found CUDA code to HIP reporting all unconverted things.